The Price of Privacy in Untrusted Recommendation Engines

-In this section, we derive a lower bound on the number of users needed for accurate learning under local differential privacy.
-This relies on a simple bound on the mutual information between any database and its privatized output, and hence is applicable in very general settings.
-Returning to the clustering problem, we give an algorithm that matches the optimal scaling in $N$ (up to some logarithmic factor) under one of the following two conditions: i) $w=\Omega(N)$, i.e., each user has rated a constant fraction of items (the information-rich regime), or ii) only the ratings are private, not the identity of the rated items.
+In this section, we derive a basic lower bound on the number of users needed for accurate learning under local differential privacy.
+This relies on a simple bound on the mutual information between any database and its privatized output, and hence is applicable in general settings.
+Returning to item-clustering, we give an algorithm that matches the optimal scaling (up to logarithmic factor) under one of the following two conditions: $i)$ $w=\Omega(N)$, i.e., each user has rated a constant fraction of items (the information-rich regime), or $ii)$ only the ratings are private, not the identity of the rated items.